sara-nl/clustercomputing/unixcommands.md

 # Hands-on: Introduction to UNIX

+> Login to  LISA with your sdemo account and password

+`ssh sdemoXXX@lisa.surfsara.nl`

+Replace `XXX` with your sdemo account number.
+You should be able to login to LISA without being asked for a password, because you’ve already uploaded your public key onto the SURFsara Portal.
+Type `logout` or `Ctrl+d` to logout from LISA

-> Generate SSH key on your laptop and upload the public key to portal.surfsara.nl
+> Generate SSH key **on your laptop** and upload the public key to portal.surfsara.nl

 ```
 $ cd                            # change directory to home directory